-aemi’s 2022 Tour ‘In the long now’ kicks off at The Model in Sligo
+aemi’s 2022 Tour ‘In the long now’ kicks off as an in-person film installation at The Model in Sligo – free entry

 The programme features recent moving image works by three Irish artists – Eavan Aiken, Sandy Kennedy and Patrick Hough – and three international titles by Jeamin Cha, Alee Peoples and Sylvia Schedelbauer.